moeinsh78/KGQA-cs886/README.md

 # Knowledge Graph-Based Question Answering System

-This repository contains the implementation of a Question Answering (QA) system that utilizes a knowledge graph constructed using the NetworkX framework.
-The system processes queries through a language model, identifying relevant information within the graph to generate responses.
+This repository contains the implementation of a Question Answering (QA) system that utilizes a knowledge graph to store the information.
+The system processes queries through a large language model, asking it to answer the query based on the information retrieved from the knowledge grpah.

 ## Project Overview

-The Knowledge Graph-Based QA System aims to effectively answer questions by referencing a structured knowledge graph containing various entities and relations.
+The Knowledge Graph-Based QA aystem aims to answer questions by refering to a structured knowledge graph containing various entities and relations.
+The knowledge graph and the tests used present in the (MetaQA dataset)[https://github.com/yuyuz/MetaQA] were used in this project.
 This system explores the use of large language models (LLMs) in conjunction with graph-based data to enhance the accuracy and relevance of answers provided.
+The idea is to improve baseline retrieval-augmented generation (RAG) technique by populating LLM's context window with the most relevant information.

 ## Features